MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/pay.md

 ## GET /pay

-You only need to set the amount and currency of the payment link, and MixPay will do the rest.
+This payment method is easy to set up and is suitable for scenarios that require repeated use.

 ### Endpoint URL